FitzwilliamMuseum/walking-the-landscape-fitz-cdh/index.md

 > John Constable is one of the most celebrated and widely studied artists of the 19th century.
 {: .ph0 .f5 .f1-ns .measure-narrow .center .berry .garamond}

-Few painters have so vividly evoked a sense of place in their work, one born of intimate familiarity with the countryside he represented and his attentive observation of the smallest detail of the natural world.
+Constable’s connection with the countryside, his intimate familiarity with rural life, is evident in his paintings, drawings, and prints, in his choice of subjects and his attentive observation of the smallest detail of the natural world.

-Constable was born and brought up on the Suffolk-Essex border, and when he talked on the topic of landscape later in life, he used these scenes to encapsulate what he saw as quintessentially English, but what did that mean?
+This project uses digital technologies to take prints locked in a museum back into the landscape which made them, which represents them, and of which they are part.
+Using digital techniologies that enable us to pinpoint and ‘see’ various Constable compositions we will curate a series of public walks in landscapes Constable sketched, documenting them to produce a walking diary as a form of public writing.

 How much has the landscape changed and how recognizable are the same views today?

-How can walking with Constable help us understand his work, and what he was doing?
+How can we capture what it feels like to walk with Constable?